RJJxp/FaceRecognition_OpenCV/README.md

 # FaceRecognition_OpenCV

-This repertory simply shows how to use OpenCV-3.4 to do an easy frontal face recognition.
+This repository simply shows how to use OpenCV-3.4 to do an easy frontal face recognition.

 `README.md`  is updated on 20191104 20:03:33.